boston college art's council

 Will there be a lot of walking to do?
 Once you get to the festival site, everything is very close and "stroller-accessible".
 Depending on where you park, there may be 5-10 minutes of walking.
 With small children, we recommend parking in the Commonwealth Avenue garage and taking the elevator to the 7th floor.
 From there, the walk is about three minutes.
 Directions

-How long should we plan to spend at the festival?
-The craft and participative art activities can take up to two hours, depending upon your child's attention span, interest level, and willingness to try everything.
-Each activity is set up separately however, so you can choose to do some and not others - depending on the amount of time you want to spend.
-The children's theater program is one hour and the story hour can last up to one hour but children can feel free to move in and out.
-This year, the BC Marching Band will lead children on a parade, so be sure to stick around.
-There are continuing performances from noon to 4:00 PM in the main tent and the art exhibitions can be explored all day.
-Spend as long as you can with us!
+How long should we plan to spend at the festival? ?
+Children’s Activities tend to run from noon to 5 p.m. on a specific festival day.
+Each crafts activity is set up separately, so you can choose to do some and not others - depending on the amount of time you want to spend.
+Check the schedule to find out when our Children’s programming is happening.
+There are continuing performances from noon to 5:00 PM in the main tent and the art exhibitions can be explored all day.